 SCUBAPRO recommends using the workload and Heart Rate features on all dives, but especially when making technical dives.
 When the dive goes as planned there is no effect to the decompression schedule.
 However, when workload is high more decompression time will be required.
-Adaptive algorithm additionally incorporates into the calculation the water temperature or skin temperature (only with the patented SCUBAPRO Heart Rate belt) and micro bubble formation.
+Adaptive algorithm additionally incorporates into the calculation the water temperature or skin temperature (only with the patented SCUBAPRO Heart Rate Belt or Digital Heart Rate Monitor) and micro bubble formation.